canonical/rockcraft/docs/reference/extensions/django-framework.rst

    any ``-`` replaced by ``_``, i.e., the ``manage.py`` must be located at
    ``./<Rock name with - replaced by _>/<Rock name with - replaced by _>/manage.py``
    relative to the ``rockcraft.yaml`` file.

+For the project to make use of asynchronous Gunicorn workers:

+- The ``requirements.txt`` file must include ``gevent`` as a dependency.

 ``parts`` > ``django-framework/dependencies:`` > ``stage-packages``
 ===================================================================